msikma/pokesprite/readme.md

 The source icons are © Nintendo/Creatures Inc./GAME FREAK Inc.

-Everything else, and usage of the programming code, is governed by the [MIT license](http://opensource.org/licenses/MIT).
+Everything else, and the programming code, is governed by the [MIT license](http://opensource.org/licenses/MIT).